jessicabuzzelli/thinking-outside-the-circles/gui/README.md

 ### Dependencies:
 1. pandas
+1. numpy
 1. tkinter
-1. sklearn

-Will package with pyinstaller or similar to enforce/package dependencies.
+Will package with pyinstaller or similar to enforce dependencies.

 ### UI:
 ##### Upload Screen: